 There is one alternative to maximise the impact of every voter.
 Some Ward Platforms might choose to collaborate with other Ward Platforms across the city to form a federation.

 There are a few benefits to forming a federation.
 A federation could be registered with the IEC.
 This would allow Ward Platforms in the Federation to contest seats in the Proportional Representative elections in addition to Ward Councillor seats.
-All votes cast for Ward Councillors in the federation would also count towards the PR list maximising the chances of winning a seat.
+All votes cast for Ward Councillors in the federation would also count towards the PR list, maximising the chances of winning a seat.
 We might pick up the PR votes of residents from across the city who are inspired by the campaigns – even where Ward Platforms are not contesting.

-It is possible for a federation to have different candidates on the PR list to the Ward Councillors.
+It is possible for a federation to have different candidates on the PR list of the Ward Councillors.
 This could be a list of candidates who do not represent Ward issues but cross-cutting thematic issues such as housing or safety across the region or city.
 These could be determined through a radical citywide nominating process.

 It would be most effective to register all of the Ward Candidates on the PR list.
 This would mean that Ward Platforms could focus on one campaign to secure the vote for their candidate.
 Depending on how the Ward Platform performs in the election, the federation can adjust their place on the PR list.